First reproduced on SAWF (South Asian Women’s Forum) on March 19, 2001

 The summer of 1930 occasioned a meeting of two extraordinary minds – Rabindranath Tagore and Albert Einstein – in Caputh, Germany.
-Einstein reserved the highest admiration for Tagore as well as Mahatma Gandhi, and they, in turn, recognized in him a kindred spirit.
-Despite the disparate life-focus of the three, their ecumenical thinking lavished its warmth and wisdom on humanity as a whole.
-They were profoundly united in their concern for the world’s indigent, the state of the human condition a continual presence to their imagination.
+Einstein had great admiration for Tagore who, in turn, recognized in Einstein a kindred spirit.
+Despite the disparate life-focus of the two, their ecumenical thinking lavished its warmth and wisdom on humanity as a whole.
+They were profoundly united in their concern for the indigent, the state of the human condition a continual presence to their imagination.
 Of the values that fuelled his rich life Einstein famously wrote: “The ideals which have lighted my way, and time after time have given me new courage to face life cheerfully have been Kindness, Beauty and Truth.”
-Gandhi and Tagore, too, took the road illuminated by these very values.
+Tagore, too, took the road illuminated by these values.

-The Tagore-Einstein dialogues of 1930 have been reprinted in a delightful book, Einstein Lived Here, by Professor Abraham Pais (Oxford University Press, 1994) in Chapter 9, “The Indian Connection: Tagore and Gandhi.”
-The warm, humane Tagore-Einstein interchange on music is particularly engaging and is reproduced below with permission of the publisher.
+The Tagore-Einstein dialogues of 1930 have been reprinted in the book, Einstein Lived Here, by Abraham Pais (Oxford University Press, 1994) in Chapter 9, “The Indian Connection: Tagore and Gandhi.”
+The warm Tagore-Einstein interchange on music is particularly engaging and is reproduced below with permission of the publisher.

-But first, let us survey some quotes from the Chapter, words which cast a flavour of the regard these great sages held one another in:
+But first, let us survey some quotes from the Chapter, words which disclose the regard these sages held one another in:

 Tagore on Einstein: